dotnetbio/bio/bio/Source/Framework/Installer/source/readme.txt

 	IAlphabet.GetFriendlyName(char)

 - SAMBAM parser and formatter have been updated to support new CIGAR and additional optional fields according to specification 1.4.

+- Several bugs from 1.0 were resolved in this release.